15.2 KB · updated 2026-07-06 · md

 Auto-rebuild on save

-Pair the dev server with a polling watcher so edits under data/ and docs/ trigger an incremental recompile:
+Pair the dev server with the built-in watcher so edits under data/ and docs/ trigger an incremental recompile:

 # terminal 1